 Often when grieving, it can be difficult to focus on preparing a meal or going to the grocery store.
-Offer to make a meal and bring it to them, or order a meal to be delivered to them.
+Offer to make a meal and bring it to them, or order a meal to be delivered to them (we love Take them a Meal to help with this!).
 Do your best to take any allergies into account.
 You might also consider grocery shopping for essential items, such as milk, bread, cheese, fresh fruits and vegetables.
 Removing this burden can do wonders for helping them to know that they have someone to rely on.

 It’s challenging at times to accept help from others, so consider making a specific offer to your friend.
 Something like “Let me help you tackle some of those bills” or “I can take care of those dishes for you” or “I have some time, you rest while I do some laundry for you.”
 While these may seem like small acts, they can make a world of difference and can leave your loved one with space to feel peace and comfort.